18F/Head-Start-HSES-Procurement/README.md

 ## Focus Area 5: Emergent Work in a Future-facing System

 OHS is, by nature, an agency which adapts in real time to Congressional priorities and mandates.
 Just-in-time enhancements are vital to achieving agency goals.
 Currently, there are issues balancing those emergent and existing priorities that have led to halted or delayed feature work.
-Often, features take a long time to roll out.

 ### Background Details:

 In the past year, OHS has been awarded supplementary money from the American Rescue Plan to disburse to grantees.
 The HSES system had to very quickly:
-* Stand up new grants for every grantee
+* Stand up new grants for every child serving grantee
 * Design, develop and implement a new grant application process
 * Restructure permissions so that the new process could be done efficiently.